NachtRaveVL/Simple-SolarTracker-Arduino/README.md

     * Full UI mode, which uses large amounts of Flash space available on modern MCUs to provide everything all at once, with only major system (or static linked component) changes requiring a sketch modify/re-upload.
 * Actuator & Sensor pins can be multiplexed or expanded along with any control input pins through 8/16-bit i2c expanders for pin-limited controllers.

-Made primarily for Arduino microcontrollers / build environments, but should work with PlatformIO, Espressif, Teensy, STM32, Pico, and others - although one might experience turbulence until the bug reports get ironed out.
+Designed primarily for Arduino and Arduino-compatible build environments.
+PlatformIO, Espressif, Teensy, STM32, Pico, and other supported toolchains may also be used.

 Datasheet links include: [Generic LDR information](https://components101.com/resistors/ldr-datasheet), [Generic linear actuator information](https://arduinogetstarted.com/tutorials/arduino-actuator), [DHT12 Air Temperature and Humidity Sensor](https://github.com/NachtRaveVL/Simple-SolarTracker-Arduino/blob/main/extra/dht12.pdf), but many more are available online.

-*If you value the work that we do, our small team always appreciates a subscription to our [Patreon](www.patreon.com/nachtrave).*
+*If this work is useful, project support is always appreciated through [Patreon](www.patreon.com/nachtrave).*

 ## About

-We want to make solar trackers more accessible to DIY'ers by utilizing the widely-available low-cost IoT and IoT-like microcontrollers (MCUs) of today.
+The goal is to make solar tracking more accessible to DIY builders by using widely available, low-cost microcontrollers (MCUs).

-With the advances in miniaturization technology bringing us even more compact MCUs at even lower costs, it becomes a lot more possible to simply use one of these small devices to do what amounts to putting a few servos in the correct offsets as the day goes by.
-Solar tracking is a perfect application for these devices, especially as a data logger, process monitor, and more.
-Professional controller systems like this can cost hundreds to even thousands of dollars, but DIY systems can wind up being a fraction of that cost.
+Modern low-cost MCUs provide enough processing power, memory, and I/O to resolve panel targets, drive tracking axes, monitor environmental conditions, and coordinate panel protection equipment.
+Solar tracking is a strong fit for these devices as a local controller, data logger, and process monitor.
+Commercial controller systems can cost hundreds or thousands of dollars, while DIY systems can be built for substantially less.

-Helioduino is a MCU-based solution primarily written for Arduino and Arduino-like MCU devices.
-It allows one to throw together a bunch of hobbyist servos and relays, some solar panels, maybe some light dependent resistors (LDRs), and other widely available low-cost hardware to build a functional DIY solar tracking controller system.
-Be it made with PVC from the hardware store or 3D printed at home, Helioduino opens the door for more people to get involved in reducing their carbon footprint, becoming more knowledgeable about their power and where it comes from - and hey, hopefully learning some basic electronics/coding along the way.
+Helioduino is written primarily for Arduino and Arduino-compatible MCUs.
+It combines servos, linear actuators, relays, solar panels, light sensors, and other widely available low-cost hardware into a functional DIY solar tracking system.
+The physical implementation remains open to the builder.

 ## Controller Setup

-### Requirements
+### MCU Requirements

-There is no single minimum MCU for every Helioduino build because enabled UI, networking, logging, sensor counts, power-system complexity, and object counts can change the program and memory requirements considerably.
+There is no single minimum MCU for every Helioduino build because enabled UI, networking, logging, sensor counts, panel counts, axis-driver configuration, and tracking complexity can change the program and memory requirements considerably.

 As a practical starting point: